DerStoffel/DerStoffel/README.md

 #### 🚀 Organisational developer

-I am a strong advocated of sytems thinking.
+I am a strong advocate of sytems thinking.
 Designing a structur for people to navigate in is one of my most important cornerstones to make great things happen.

 #### 💻 Tech enthusiast